 Selected Correspondence Between Ernst and Gretha Jünger (1922–1960): Annotated Edition

-The aim of this project is a scholarly curated edition of the correspondence between Ernst Jünger and his first wife Gretha (née von Jeinsen).
+The aim of this project was a scholarly curated edition of the correspondence between Ernst Jünger and his first wife Gretha (née von Jeinsen).
 The correspondence began in 1922, right after they first met, and ended in 1960 with Gretha’s death.
 Initial research reveals a total of about 1,970 letters that have been preserved: about two thirds from Ernst Jünger and one third from Gretha Jünger.

 Gretha Jünger was not only Ernst Jünger’s spouse and mother of their two children, but also witnessed and took an active part in the creation and reception of her husband’s works.
 She also corresponded with others (including with Carl Schmitt, published in 2007) and, under her birth name, published two own books with diary entries, letters and autobiographical portraits: Die Palette (1949) and Silhouetten (1955).
 The books show her intellectual independence and her literary skill—talents also clearly evident in her correspondence.
 Gretha Jünger was, thus, not only her husband’s confidant, but a true intellectual correspondent.